wor/wor.github.com/_posts/2013-8-5-embedded-excursions-part-1.markdown

 I'm quite new to embedded development and embedded Linux distributions, so I'll just choose [Yocto](https://www.yoctoproject.org/) to build the root filesystem.
-First I need and test if I can build the default qemux86 image.
+First I'll test if I can build the default qemux86 image.
 If everything goes ok, I can proceed to building root fs for my Freescale Arm board, [wandboard](http://www.wandboard.org/).

 About host I'm using: